parse-community/node-apn/doc/provider.markdown

  Each notification can end in one of three possible states:

   - `sent` - the notification was accepted by Apple for delivery to the given recipient
   - `failed` (rejected) - the notification was rejected by Apple.
-A rejection has an associated `status` and `reason` which is included.
+A rejection has an associated `status` and `reason` which are included.
-  - `failed` (error) - a connection-level error occurred which prevented successful communication with Apple.
-In very rare cases it's possible that the notification was still delivered.
+  - `failed` (error) - a connection-level error occurred, which prevented successful communication with Apple.
+In very rare cases, it's possible that the notification was still delivered.
 However, this state usually results from a network problem.

 When the returned `Promise` resolves, its value will be an Object containing two properties